-During his 11 years there, Morgado held several leadership positions.
-He played a pivotal role in the network's coverage of breaking stories, including the Space Shuttle Columbia explosion, and served on the team that led the network's award-winning coverage of the Iraq war in 2003.
-Mogado worked as senior political editor during the 2004 presidential election and the 2006 midterms.
-He became the supervising producer of "TODAY" from 2006 to 2010, during which time, the show won two Daytime Emmys.
+During his 11 years with NBC News, Morgado held several leadership positions.
+He played a pivotal role in the network's coverage of breaking stories, including the Columbia Space Shuttle explosion, and in orchestrating its award-winning coverage of the Iraq war.
+He served as senior political editor during the 2004 presidential election and the 2006 midterms and as supervising producer of "TODAY" (2006-2010), during which time, the show won two Daytime Emmys.